Avanade/Beef/docs/Database-Cdc-Config-Xml.md

 `ModelName` | The .NET model name.
 Defaults to `Name`.
 `DataConstructor` | The access modifier for the generated CDC `Data` constructor.
 Valid options are: `Public`, `Private`, `Protected`.
 Defaults to `Public`.
 `DatabaseName` | The .NET database interface name.
 Defaults to `IDatabase`.
 `EventSubject` | The event subject.
 Defaults to `ModelName`.
-Note: when used in code-generation the `CodeGenConfig.EventSubjectRoot` will be prepended where specified.
+Note: when used in code-generation the `CodeGeneration.EventSubjectRoot` will be prepended where specified.

 <br/>